 Grown for its pretty, edible fruits, which are often marked with longitudinal stripes and are delicious in pies and jams.
-Plants are upright and multistemmed, growing 3–5 ft. tall and wide; varieties range from thorny to nearly spineless.
+Plants are upright and multistemmed, growing to 3–5 ft. tall and wide; varieties range from thorny to nearly spineless.
 Lobed, somewhat maplelike leaves usually turn bright colors in fall.
 Fruit ripens from late spring to summer.
-Needs same growing conditions as currant; prune as for red and white currants.
+Needs the same growing conditions as currant; prune as for red and white currants.
 Generally self-fruitful.
 Like currant, prohibited in some areas where white pines grow; check with your Cooperative Extension Office.
 Gooseberries are derived from several Ribes species; for strictly ornamental relatives, see Ribes.

 ‘Black Velvet’.
 Thorny, disease-resistant variety whose sweet, dark red fruit has a hint of blueberry.

 ‘Captivator’.
 Large, teardrop-shaped, sweet pink fruit on an extra-hardy, mildew-resistant, nearly thornless plant.

 ‘Friend’.
 Thornless Ukrainian variety with large, sweet pink fruit that can be eaten fresh.